 1. Active Listening

 The most important thing you can do for your friend is to listen with interest and compassion to his or her heart before God.
-Helpful listening and good soul talk hinges on good questions that focus the conversation.
-In spiritual conversations with friends or those I’m mentoring I like to use what I call a salty question to invite people to share about how things are with their soul in the context of their relationship with God.
+Helpful listening and good soul talk hinges on good questions that focus the conversation on other’s personal experiences and feelings.
+Additionally, in spiritual conversations with friends or those you’re mentoring you can use what I call a salty question to invite people to share about how things are with their soul in the context of their relationship with God.

 The idea of a salty question is is to add God-flavor in your friend’s life and elicit his or her thirst for more of God (Matthew 5:13, MSG).
 A salty question is simply an open question (that can’t be answered with yes or no) to expresses interest in how things are going in your friend’s spiritual journey.